The Dual PC Algorithm and the Role of Gaussianity for Structure Learning of Bayesian Networks: Introduction

-If the graph $\mathcal{G}$ reflects all and only the conditional independence relationships holding in the distribution $P$, then we say that $P$ is faithful to $\mathcal{G}$.
+By aiming to imitate real-world data generating processes \citep{pearl2000}, Bayesian networks have found applications in a wide array of diverse fields, such as characterising gene expression patterns in genomics \citep{friedmangene2000, friedmancell2004, genereview}, capturing the interplay between mutated genes and possibly uncovering novel genomic-based patient stratifications to inform the development of personalised treatments \citep{naturegene}, performing text classification \citep{textclas, textclas2}, in the social sciences \citep{elwertsocial, creditr} or describing Covid infection rates in epidemiology\citep{covid}.

-Since they aim to imitate real-world data generating processes \citep{pearl2000}, Bayesian networks have found applications in a wide array of diverse fields, such as genomics \citep{friedmangene2000, friedmancell2004, genereview, naturegene}, psychology \citep{bully, moffa_kuipers_2021, bnsparanoia}, text classification \citep{textclas, textclas2}, the social sciences \citep{elwertsocial, creditr} and epidemiology \citep{covid}.
-This variety of applications has driven interest in Bayesian network inference, especially in high-dimensional settings where prior knowledge of the DAG structure is unrealistic.
+Under certain assumptions Bayesian networks may also depict the probabilistic relationships ensuing from causal links between a set of variables \citep{vstruc}.
+Attempting to learn the underlying graphical structure describing causal mechanisms compatible with the observations constitutes a fundamental step in causal discovery, with prominent examples of applications in genomic \citep{ida} and psychology \citep{bully, moffa_kuipers_2021, bnsparanoia}.} This variety of applications has driven interest in Bayesian network inference, especially in high-dimensional settings where prior knowledge of the DAG structure is unrealistic.
 When BNs represent causally induced conditional independencies, the edges in the DAG indicate direct causal effects from one variable to another.